JessicaBarclay/spotify-oauth-backend/README.md

 This application assumes you have a frontend application running on port http://localhost:3000

-After following the coming steps, this application will run on http://localhost:8888 and visiting http://localhost:8888/login will redirect to http://localhost:3000?access_token=12345 with a Spotify access_token in the query string.
+After following the below steps, this application will run on http://localhost:8888 and visiting http://localhost:8888/login will redirect to http://localhost:3000?access_token=12345 with a Spotify access_token in the query string.